ikefx/os.eichelbe5/README.txt

 	there is a less than 10% chance a child will terminate successfully while running.
 If it has no resources held it will terminate.
 If it has resources held, it will release them and close
 	This is considered a successful child
 > TIMEOUT TERMINATE
-	if a child waits for more than 5 realtime seconds, it is killed
+	if a child waits for more than 5 realtime seconds, it is forced to release any resources and is killed